Our chapter is actively engaged in two coastal preservation campaigns: Restore Sloat and Restore Sharp Park.

 Both Sharp Park and Sloat are undergoing long term erosion.
 As beaches erode, their sandy shorelines need to migrate inland.
 The problem at Sharp Park and Sloat is that they can’t.
 The boundary of these beaches is fixed in place by boulder revetments, a form of seawall used to protect development.

 Combined with climate change driven storms and sea level rise, we will see accelerated erosion and beach loss at places like Sloat and Sharp Park.
 Sand replenishment is not a long term, sustainable solution.
 To preserve our beaches, Surfrider advocates for “managed retreat” solutions.
-Managed retreat involves a public planning process to eventually relocate threatened coastal development.
-Check out our blog for more information on the these issues as well as updates on our campaigns.
+Managed retreat involves long-term planning that results in the relocation of threatened coastal development.
+Check out our blog for more information on managed retreat as well as updates on our twin campaigns.